 Sir Michael Redgrave was an exceptional stage and screen actor, director, and writer.
 He was the father of three supremely talented actors: Vanessa, Corin and Lynn Redgrave; the grandfather of Joley Richardson and Natasha Richardson (whose father, Tony Richardson, was bisexual), and Carlo Gabriel Nero.
-His wife, actor Rachel Kempton, knew about his gayness before their marriage.
+His wife, actor Rachel Kempson, knew about his gayness before their marriage.

-Not one to miss out on the action, Kempton had her own lovers on the side, including a two decade long affair with married actor Glen Byam Shaw, who was also bisexual, even having an affair with Redgrave himself.
+Not one to miss out on the action, Kempson had her own lovers on the side, including a two decade long affair with married actor Glen Byam Shaw, who was also bisexual, even having an affair with Redgrave himself.
 There was so much to keep track of; I feel sort of dizzy.
 At one point, Redgrave had Michell living in the Redgrave family home.
 Michell often walked sisters Vanessa and Lynn to their school.

 In spite of this rather sordid and tangled family scenario, Redgrave managed to have a career as one of Britain’s finest actors, as talented and accomplished as Ralph Richardson, Laurence Olivier, or John Gielgud, although I can’t imagine how he found the time or the stamina.
 Redgrave was an especially skilled Shakespearean actor, and he was considered the greatest English interpreter of Anton Chekhov’s work.
 His Prospero is considered to be the greatest of the 20th century.